Revolution Wind: Cultural

 In 2021, various tribes across the United States were consulted by BOEM on offshore wind projects.
 For Revolution Wind's site, the tribes of interest include the Wampanoag Tribe of Gay Head (Aquinnah), the Mohegan Tribe of Connecticut, and the Mashantucket Pequot Tribe of Connecticut due to their federal recognition status and locational proximity to the project.
 Revolution Wind offers the ERIF Tribal Assistance Program, a federal grant that funds the ability for Tribes to engage in the environmental review processes amongst others.
 Additionally, Revolution Wind has created a Memorandum of Agreement (MOA) for Tribal Nations, outlining marine areas of impact and visual areas of potential effects.
 However, on their website, Revolution Wind has claimed that no tribes have formally signed the MOA.
 Despite this, tribes still participate in consultations and have opportunities to bring concerns to the table.

 Many tribal nations rely on charter and recreational fishermen to provide sustenance for the community.
 William ("Buddy") Vanderhoop, a charter fishermen from the Wampanoag Tribe of Gay Head (Aquinnah), has noticed the implications of Revolution Wind's construction on the local waters.
 In 2024, Vanderhoop declared, "This summer, when they started Revolution Wind's construction, was by far the worst year for catching fish of any size that I've ever experienced.
 The only place I was able to get consistent bites was on the far eastern side of Nantucket, away from any offshore wind activity...
 Revolution Wind's surveying activity, pile-driving, construction, and extra vessel traffic has driven the fish away.
 People pay me to find fish, and if I can't find fish, I'm out of business."
 Aside from socio-economic, environmental, and cultural concerns, the livelihoods of Indigenous peoples are also a part of the equation when determining the implications of the Revolution Wind project.

 Construction history

 Early construction

 Revolution Wind is currently in the construction phase.
 As of September 3, 2024, they had successfully installed at least one Siemens Gamesa turbine.
 According to Revolution's developers, Ørsted and Skyborn Renewables, the project is expected to be fully operational by 2026.
-Completion was delayed one year from the original 2025 target because of unexpectedly extensive soil contamination from a form Navy landfill at the site of the onshore substation at Quonset Park in Kingstown, Rhode Island.
+Completion was delayed one year from the original 2025 target because of unexpectedly extensive soil contamination from a former Navy landfill at the site of the onshore substation at Quonset Park in Kingstown, Rhode Island.

 According to weekly construction updates posted on the Revolution Wind website, as of February 10, 2025, the project had completed conduit proofing at Quonset Park, which was the process of preparing underwater cables to be buried, ensuring they are able to withstand abrasion and entanglement.
 Additionally, the project has completed indoor and outdoor electrical equipment construction at the interconnection facility.